-This 70-hour course is certified by the Academy of Orton-Gillingham Practitioners and Educators, the largest OG organization in North America.
-The training is composed of 3 modules, for a total of 9 sessions.
+This OG Tutor Training, comprised of Associate Coursework (70-hours) and an Associate Practicum, is certified by the Academy of Orton-Gillingham Practitioners and Educators, an internationally recognized institution operating out of North America.
+The training is composed of 3 modules, for a total of 9 days of instruction.

-This approach also gives participants the opportunity to learn the structure of written English, as well as systematic and multisensory teaching techniques.
+This approach also gives participants the opportunity to learn the structure of written English through systematic and multisensory teaching techniques.

-The training is composed of 3 modules, for a total of 9 sessions, over the first two weeks of July:
+The OG Tutor Training Associate Coursework is comprised of 3 modules, for a total of 9 sessions.

 Please contact Cass Tuck at firstname.lastname@example.org with any questions regarding registration.

 The Associate Coursework is offered twice per year, summer and fall.
 July 2019 dates will be announced soon.

 Following the successful completion of the Associate Coursework, students may participate in a supervised Associate Practicum leading to a membership at the Associate Level in the Academy of Orton-Gillingham Practitioners and Educators.

 To learn more about the practicum, please email Colleen Chow, Director of Learning Services; Academy of Orton-Gillingham Practitioners and Educators (AOGPE) Fellow-in-Training.

 We also recommend that students register for OG Tutor Practice Sessions to integrate the theory of the OG course into practice.
 This course is designed specifically to assist new tutors.

 The Academy of Orton-Gillingham Practitioners and Educators is unique in being the only organization established and authorized expressly to set and maintain professional and ethical standards for the practice of the Orton-Gillingham Approach, to certify teachers and to accredit instructional programs that meet these standards.